 The DFSBL contribution from families is spent on major refurbishment and capital works in existing schools including classroom replacement, toilet facilities, specialist rooms and playground areas.
 In new schools, the DFSBL provides all capital works including an administration block, general purpose learning areas, chapel, specialist rooms, toilet facilities and non-teaching spaces including playgrounds and oval spaces.

-A voluntary contribution of $300 per family ($100 per term for 3 terms) is being sought as a diocesan pastoral contribution.
+A voluntary contribution of $300 per family is being sought as a diocesan pastoral contribution.

 These funds support the ongoing pastoral works of the diocese which include, among many initiatives, the Diocesan pastoral ministries office and the activities of its many advisory councils, the provision of chaplains ministering in the following areas – Newcastle University, Newcastle Port, Prisons, Hospitals and CatholicCare Social Services, the Family Community Faith Coordinators who work to reach out to and connect families with their local parish and school and Pastoral Coordinators who work in those parishes without a resident Parish Priest.

 We value the opportunity to work in partnership with you and thank you for your continuing support of Catholic education in our Diocese.

 A non-refundable enrolment fee of $100 is to be paid when confirming acceptance of an enrolment offer at St Catherine’s.
 The enrolment fee covers all administrative work involved in processing the application.

 To assist families with limited financial resources, St Catherine’s offers a lower tuition fee to means tested low income families, such as Health Care and Pension Card holders.
 This rate is 50% of the diocesan tuition fee full rate for each child.
 This discount applies only to the diocesan tuition fee, not to the DFSBL or other resource and service fees charged by each individual school.